 Social Studies

 Working on mapping in Social Studies?
-Have students map out the schoolyard using the skills needed for mapping such as a legend, compass rose or scale.
+Have students map the schoolyard and the different plants in each area using a legend, compass rose or scale.

 Plants are important to Indigenous People all across Canada.
 Have your students study the location and types of plants that are important to First Nations, Metis or Inuit People in your area with this research activity.
-It included everything you need (except blank file folders) to do the research and learn about tobacco, sage, sweetgrass and cedar.
+It includes everything you need (except blank file folders) to do the research and learn about tobacco, sage, sweetgrass, and cedar.

 Health, Physical Education and Art

 Plan a scavenger hunt through the schoolyard with students finding as many natural items as they can.
-You want to avoid having students collect the items (how many sticks, rocks and leaves do you really want to keep?).
-You can get a copy of a scavenger hunt already made in our Resource Library or we can email one to you when you sign up for our email list.
+You want to avoid having students collect the items.
+Get a copy of this scavenger hunt in our Resource Library or we can email one to you when you sign up for our email list.

 Listen to nature.
 Find a safe place in the schoolyard for students to sit or lay down with their eyes closed.
 We say safe because you don’t want to do this where other students are running around or there is traffic.
 Listen to the sounds of nature.
 What do they hear?
 What do they NOT hear?